-Aside from prohibiting discrimination based on race, color, sex, religion, national origin, age, disability, and genetic information, EEO laws also prohibits employers from retaliating against employees who engage in protected activity to challenge a perceived violation of any of those laws.
+Aside from prohibiting discrimination based on race, color, sex, religion, national origin, age, disability, and genetic information, EEO laws also prohibit employers from retaliating against employees who engage in protected activity to challenge a perceived violation of any of those laws.
 This means that it is unlawful for an employer to punish an applicant or employee for the protected activity if the applicant or employee took measures in response to a perceived infringement of employee rights.

 Protected activity includes:

-- filing (or threatening to file) a complaint about alleged discrimination against oneself or others;
+- Filing (or threatening to file) a complaint about alleged discrimination against oneself or others;

-- providing information for an EEOC investigation;
+- Providing information for an EEOC investigation;

-- participating in an EEOC proceeding
+- Participating in an EEOC proceeding

-- refusing to obey an order reasonably believed to be discriminatory or otherwise in violation of an EEO law;
+- Refusing to obey an order reasonably believed to be discriminatory or otherwise in violation of an EEO law;

-- advising an employer of EEO compliance;
+- Advising an employer of EEO compliance;

-- resisting sexual advances or intervening to protect others;
+- Resisting sexual advances or intervening to protect others;

-- requesting reasonable accommodation for a disability or religion;
+- Requesting reasonable accommodation for a disability or religion;

-- talking to coworkers to gather evidence for a potential employee rights claim.
+- Talking to coworkers to gather evidence for a potential employee rights claim.

 Actions taken by an employer against an employee must be “materially adverse” to qualify as retaliation.
 To be materially adverse, the action would discourage a reasonable person from engaging in protected activity.
 Examples of employer decisions that could qualify as retaliatory (if made in response to protected activity) include: denial of promotion, non-hire, denial of benefits, demotion, suspension, discharge, or other actions that could be considered discriminatory.
 Retaliation can be an employer action that is work-related, one that has no substantial effect on work, or even something that takes place exclusively outside of work, as long as it would deter a reasonable person from taking part in “protected activity” under an EEO law.